godarklight/concorde/ReadmeConcorde-jbsim.txt

 - to start an engine, activate the starter, before opening the HP VALVE (overhead).
   The starter requires air bleed, either from the ground service (open 1 cross bleed valve), or by its adjacent running engine (open 2 cross bleed valve).
-  The starter is not required in flight (relight), if enough speed.
-- the 1st engine start requires AC voltage, either from the ground supply ("ctrl-I g"), or in flight (4 engines flame out) by the emergency generator :
+- the starter requires AC voltage, from the ground supply ("ctrl-I g").
-  * activate the virtual copilot.
-  * deploy the RAM Air Turbine : standby instruments work.
-  * most other instruments also work, if the emergency generator has automatically started.
-  * with the emergency relight busbar (below the starters), select the 1st engine to start.
-  * relight this engine, before opening its HP VALVE (overhead).
-  * once this engine started, restore the relight selector to off.
-  * start the 3 other engines normally.
+- the starter is not required in flight (relight), if enough speed : relight is automatic, when autoignition is on (overhead).

 Fuel
 ----
-Use virtual engineer (or to 2D panel) to start :
+Use virtual engineer (or 2D panel) to start :
 - the collector tanks 1 2 3 4 feed respectively engines 1 2 3 4.
 - the main tanks 5 7 feed the collector tanks.